 Best Mac email client for a basic, free solution

-Apple Mail is already on your Mac—that in itself makes it a solid default choice.
-The app got a visual overhaul for Big Sur and feels a lot more modern because of it.
+Apple Mail is already on your Mac—that in itself makes it a solid default choice and the option to beat.
+The app got a visual overhaul a year or two back and feels a lot more modern because of it.
 If you've ignored this one for a while, it might be time to look again.

 Apple Mail is quick to set up.
 It's a basic email client with support for a range of services, including the company's own iCloud Mail, Gmail, Yahoo!
 Mail, Exchange, and AOL Mail.
 It also allows you to connect your own IMAP and POP3 accounts, with S/MIME support for end-to-end encryption.

 The user interface is clean, with mailboxes, folders, and accounts accessed via the sidebar.
 Messages are presented as threaded conversations that are separated by subject.
 Unified mailboxes let you see all of your incoming, sent, and draft mail in a single list by default, or you can pick specific mailboxes if you prefer.